apollo994/codon_signature/README.md

 `Taxon_IDs_list` is a .txt file that contains one **Taxid** per line and represents the list of species you want to generate the final codon signature table for (one for each Taxid)

-`run_name` is the name used to name the folder containig as many file as Taxids you asked for, each of them representing the codon signature of each species.
+`run_name` is the name used to name the folder containing as many files as Taxids you asked for, each of them representing the codon signature of each species.